Yue Fei — An Extraordinary and Heroic General Suffered of Terribly Unjust and Pathos Ending

-The new Song Empire obtained around two thirds territory of the former Song, but encountered huge loss in population, economic, and dignity.
+The new Song Empire obtained around the two-thirds territory of the former Song but encountered huge losses in population, economic, and dignity.

-Meanwhile, the new monarch Zhao Gou, now the Emperor Gaozong of Song, still were forced to keep escaping and hiding from Jin’s hunting.
+Meanwhile, the new monarch Zhao Gou, now the Emperor Gaozong of Song, still was forced to keep escaping and hiding from Jin’s hunting.

 Under that crisis and unstable situation, Zhao Gou appealed all forces of Song to fight against Jin and protect his new regime.

 Born into an ordinary peasant family, Yue Fei was very strong and upright.
 He spent most of his early years doing farm works, and got married at a young age.